Lectures on AKSZ Sigma Models for Physicists: AKSZ Sigma Models with Boundary

-As a special case of this construction, the Nambu-Poisson structures are realized by the AKSZ sigma models on a manifold with boundaries \cite{Bouwknegt:2011vn}.
+Therefore, a canonical transformation by a twist induces a boundary term generated by the $\alpha$ in the BV action $S$.
+The boundary term generally carries a nonzero charge.
+In physics, this charge can be identified with the number of $n$-branes, and the above action \eqref{Swithboundaryalpha} defines a so-called \textsl{topological open $n$-brane theory}.
+This structure has been applied to the analysis of T-duality geometry. \cite{Bessho:2015tkk} If $\sbv{\alpha}{\alpha}\neq 0$, we cannot make a simple interpretation as local boundary terms, but it still gives a consistent deformation of an AKSZ sigma model.
+As a special case of this construction, the Nambu-Poisson structures are realized by the AKSZ sigma models on a manifold with boundary. \cite{Bouwknegt:2011vn}

-In this section, we have discussed fixed boundary conditions.
-We can take free boundary condition on boundaries.
-These are called the AKSZ-BFV theories on a manifold with boundaries, which are formulated in \cite{Cattaneo:2012qu}\cite{Cattaneo:2012zs}.
+In this section, we have discussed Dirichlet-like fixed boundary conditions.
+We can also impose Neumann-like free boundary conditions.
+The AKSZ sigma models with free boundary conditions are called the AKSZ-BFV theories on a manifold with boundary, and they have been analyzed in Ref.~\citenum{Cattaneo:2012qu, Cattaneo:2012zs}.